supendi/WonderAPI/README.md

    Env name/key = 'JwtSecret'

 ## Step to run the project
 1. Build the project.
-And lets the package manager resolves the project dependencies
+And let the package manager resolves the project dependencies
 2. Run migration. run 'update-database' command in package manager console
 3. Make sure environment variables has been set.
    Or if you want to manually hard coded this one, here's the files: